William J. McCarthy

 William J. McCarthy (July 2, 1919 – November 19, 1998) was an American labor leader and official in the Teamsters.
 He was appointed president of the Teamsters on July 18, 1988, defeating interim president Weldon Mathis.
 Although he began a re-election campaign in 1990, a new democratic election process and the rise of a reform movement within the union led him to withdraw and retire at the end of his term.
 He stepped down as president at the end of 1991 when his term of office ended.

 Life

 McCarthy was born in Boston, Massachusetts in 1919.
-When he was 15, McCarthy stole a car and took Boston police on a high-speed chase.
-He ditched the car near the offices of Teamsters Local 25 and hid in the cab of a tractor-trailer truck.
-When the driver returned, McCarthy talked him into taking him to New York City.
-McCarthy and the driver became friends, and McCarthy learned to drive a big rig.
+McCarthy learned to drive a big rig.
 In 1936, McCarthy stole a blank baptismal certificate and faked his birth date so he could qualify for a chauffeur's license.
 He joined Local 25, and worked for Benjamin Motor Express.
 McCarthy served in the United States Army during World War II.